 I always recommend clients put their own name in the email From field – not their business name.
 Because who do you open emails from first – a friend or a business?

 One way to stop your email marketing being ignored is to be awesome, relevant and valuable but also be personal – putting your name in the From field.
-[Tweet this]
+It instantly humanises your message.

 Draw them back in